proplot-dev/proplot/docs/why.rst

 by academics, engineers, and data scientists far and wide.
 However, certain plotting tasks can be cumbersome or repetitive for its heaviest users, i.e. users who...

-* ...make very rich, complex figures.
+* ...make very rich, complex figures with multiple subplots.
 * ...want to finely tune their figure annotations and aesthetics.
 * ...create new figures nearly every day.

 ProPlot's core mission is to provide a smoother plotting experience for heavy matplotlib users.
-We do this by expanding upon the object-oriented matplotlib API.
-ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to design choices and backwards compatibility considerations.
+We do this by *expanding upon* the object-oriented matplotlib API -- ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to design choices and backwards compatibility considerations.